snowblindnz/simple-plex-docker/README.md

    - Cloudflare tunnel config: Login to cloudflare and create a tunnel, this will provide you with a tunnel key.
 Paste this over the cloudflare_token variable.

 ## Step 2: Running the server:
-Navigate to the docker-compose.yml and run `sudo docker-compose up -d`
+After setting up the config.yml, open the terminal and navigate to the docker-compose.yml location and run `sudo docker-compose up -d`

 To stop the server, run `sudo docker-compose down`